 And, these things are not only in our homes and hospitals, but they also form the backbone of our refineries, telecoms, rail systems, electricity grids, water supply systems, and power plants.
 While this interconnectedness awards rich knowledge and efficiencies, it also leaves us vulnerable to an attack.

 To address this risk, 2019 saw the launch of the Operational Technology Cyber Security Alliance (OTCSA), a noncommercial industry organization focused on researching and producing implementation and management guidelines for IoT.
+In 2021 they have focused on how to use organization technology (OT) to provide even better cybersecurity.

 While these modern challenges are formidable, they are also creating a wealth of opportunities for people interested in careers in cybersecurity.